Important Notes:

 Deferred Examination Scheduling

-A regular SDF will take place during the Winter Term reading week for missed exams from the Fall Term, and during June for missed exams from the Winter Term.
-You are expected to be available between 9:30 a.m. to 9:30 p.m. any weekday during this period.
+Under most circumstances, the deferred examination periods are during the Winter Term Reading Week for missed exams from the Fall Term or in early September* for missed exams from the Winter Term.
+You are expected to be available between 9:30 a.m. to 9:30 p.m. during these periods, including weekends.
 You are strongly recommended to not make any travel plans until you receive a petition decision in case you are granted an SDF.
 Travel plans should be made to accommodate this schedule.
-Every effort will be made to give you three weeks’ notice regarding the time and location of the examination.

 Pre-requisite Courses with SDF Standing